 Payment plans (Time to Pay)

-As a student you may be eligible to pay your course fees and charges in installments through a Payment Plan.
-Full details on Payment Plans can be found here.
+As a student you may be eligible to pay your course fees and charges in instalments through a Payment Plan.
+Full details on Payment Plans.

 - Payment plans may be refused where inadequate identification is provided, the delegated officer determines an unsatisfactory credit history, or payment terms on previous Payment Plan arrangements have not be met.